 - The person you are caring for may struggle to eat a lot of food at a time.
-A good option is to suggest smaller meals more often through the day.
+A good option is to suggest smaller meals more often throughout the

-- It is important to talk openly and frankly about ways to manage eating problems.
-Having these conversations regularly can help both of you feel more in control and can avoid any major problems.
+- It is important to talk openly and frankly about ways to manage “eating problems”.
+Having regular conversations can help both of you feel more in control and can avoid any major issues.

 Many treatment regimens for patients with lung cancer have side effects.
-In general, it has been shown that a physically fit body can better tolerate drugs and treatments.
+In general, a physically fit body can better tolerate drugs and treatments.
 So, you can encourage the person you are caring for to think about getting more exercise.
-While there’s no clear proof that exercise and lung health are definitively related, there are several theories that link the two.
+While there’s no definite proof that exercise and lung health are definitively related, there are several theories that link the two.
 Physical activity may help improve outcomes by opening airways and helping clear mucus from the lungs.
 Exercise can also help us feel better about ourselves just by making us feel more energetic and healthier.
 Anything that has the potential to improve health outcomes is worth exploring.
-Consider talking about exercise with the person with cancer and encouraging him or her to talk with a medical professional about appropriate activities.
+Consider talking about exercise with the person with cancer and encouraging him or her to speak with a medical professional about appropriate activities.

 All aspects of health are connected—some exercise can improve your physical health and have a good effect on your mental health, too.
 Helping the person with cancer develop an exercise plan and sticking with it can become one of your key roles as a caregiver.
-Joining in with your own exercise might also help you manage the physical and mental stress of being a caregiver.
+Better yet, join in, it might also help you manage the physical and mental stress of being a caregiver.

 Nerve pain is quite different and requires different medications.
 Patients often describe the pain as shooting, burning, electric, and intense.
 Unlike muscle pain, nerve pain can come out of nowhere—the person with cancer may not have any pain one moment and seconds later be in unbearable pain.
 Opioid medications (those containing or based on morphine) usually do not help.

 It is important for the person with cancer to keep a pain diary.
-This simple journal is a place for the person with lung cancer to truly describe his or her pain to the medical providers.
-It is a good way to get them information as they manage the pain of the person with cancer.
+This simple journal is a place for the person with lung cancer to describe his or her pain to the medical providers honestly.
+It is an excellent way to get them information as they manage the pain of the person with cancer.
 As a caregiver, you can offer to help write the pain journal, making it as easy as possible for the person with lung cancer.
 It does not have to be complicated.
 A notebook that lists times, basic descriptions of pain, and how the person responds to pain medicines will do the trick.

-If the person you are caring for will be taking any opioid pain medication, it is important for them to take a laxative at the same time to counteract the constipating effects.
-Products containing senna and bisacodyl are common but there are others, too.
+If the person you are caring for will be taking any opioid pain medication, it is essential for them to take a laxative at the same time to counteract the constipating effects.
+Products containing Senna and bisacodyl are common, but there are others, too.
 Polyethylene glycol, sold under the brand name Miralax, is another one.
-Others, including docusate and colace, are not usually effective, so encourage the person with cancer to explore other options.
+Others, including docusate and Colace, are not usually effective, so encourage the person with cancer to explore other options.
 Laxatives are not necessary if the person with cancer has a feeding tube delivering their nutrition.